Life Expectancy For Someone With a Spinal Cord Injury

-Spinal cord injuries are very serious given, just like the brain, it cannot regrow new cells in order to recover.
+Spinal cord injuries are very serious given that, just like the brain, it cannot regrow new cells in order to recover.
 This means that victims of spinal cord injuries are often left to deal with lifelong disabilities, including paralysis from the neck down or paralysis from the waist down.

-A recent estimate showed that the annual incidence of spinal cord injury is approximately 54 cases per one million people in the U.S., or about 17,730 new cases each year.
-And according to data quoted by Statista, the leading cause of spinal cord injuries in the U.S. between 2015 and 2019 were vehicular accidents at 38.6%.
-The following most common causes of spinal cord injuries are falls (22%), violence (16%) and sports injuries (12%).
-Moreover, alcohol intoxication plays a role in 25% of all spinal cord injuries.
+According to data quoted by Statista, the leading cause of spinal cord injuries in the U.S. between 2015 and 2019 were vehicular accidents at 38.6 percent.
+The most common causes of a spinal cord injury are falls (22 percent) and intoxication (25 percent).
+Violence (16 percent) and sports (12 percent) are other factors that can also trigger a spinal cord injury.

-Spinal cord injuries can be caused by damage to any part of a person’s spinal cord or the nerves at the end of the spinal canal.
-These injuries are catastrophic and can easily cause permanent changes in strength, tactile sensation, and other crucial bodily functions.
+Spinal cord injuries occur when there is damage done to an individual’s spinal cord or nerves that are located at the end of the spinal canal.
+These injuries are catastrophic and can easily result in permanent changes in an individual’s strength, tactile sensation, and other bodily functions.

 Sometimes a spinal cord is severed completely or to the point that it completely cuts off all sensation to the nerves below that area of a victim’s body.
 Moreover, these types of injuries are particularly delicate because they can also affect other parts of the body.

 To determine an individual’s life expectancy after a spinal cord injury, the age, level of severity, and location of the injury are examined.
 According to data compiled by the Loyola University Health System and quoted by Science Daily, the life expectancy of an individual who suffered a spinal cord injury could be1.5 years for a ventilator-dependent patient who is over 60 years old, while 52.6 years for a patient who is 20 years old with good motor function.